kgrigaityte/100-days-of-code/log.md

 **Today's Progress:** Started Udemy front-end development course.

-**Thoughts:** Learned how to set up an HTML file, how to use insector on Chrome.
+**Thoughts:** Learned how to set up an HTML file, how to use inspector on Chrome.
 Good way to reinforce knowledge I acquired with freecodecamp.

 **Resources:** https://www.udemy.com/foundations-of-front-end-development/learn/v4/t/lecture/1750408?start=0